ivashnyov/Kaggle-MNIST/README.md

 # Kaggle-MNIST
-Solution for MNIST challenge on Kaggle with CNN
+Solution for MNIST challenge on Kaggle with CNN 0.999 % (top 3%)